 The ads should be easy to identify as such.
 Avoid misleading users with images and content that make it difficult to tell if it’s an ad or not.
 Label ads properly.

 Keep your site looking clean and not ad-cluttered.
-Sometimes less is more when it comes to ads.
+Sometimes less is more with ads.
 Take into account balancing the size and quantity of the ads.

 Look at your site for user experience.
 Check if your content provides value, if it is easy to find.
 Evaluate if your content is easy to differentiate from your ads or sponsored content.